Relationship with other regulatory and supervisory bodies

 For links to the websites of other members of the Council of Financial Regulators, see Council of Financial Regulators – Terms of Reference.

 In order to facilitate the supervision of banks and insurers with operations in both Australia and New Zealand, the Australian Prudential Regulation Authority (APRA) and the Reserve Bank of New Zealand have entered into a memorandum of understanding regarding the sharing of supervisory information.

 Memorandum of Understanding with Australian Prudential Regulation Authority (APRA), May 2012.
-Also available as a PDF file (2KB).
+Also available as a PDF (2KB) .

-The Reserve Bank of New Zealand and the UK's Financial Services Authority have entered into a memorandum of understanding that establishes an arrangement for sharing supervisory information, so as to assist with the supervision of banking and insurance organisations that operate both in New Zealand and the UK.
+The Reserve Bank of New Zealand and the UK's Financial Services Authority, now the Prudential Regulation Authority, have entered into a memorandum of understanding that establishes an arrangement for sharing supervisory information, so as to assist with the supervision of banking and insurance organisations that operate both in New Zealand and the UK.